xl 15-15-20 drought special

 NUTRIENTS DERIVED FROM: Ureaform, Potassium Sulfate, Monopotassium Phosphate, Chelate Complex

 DROUGHT SPECIAL 15-15-20

-is formulat- ed for the professional arborist.
-Because of its high U.F. content it does not dissolve com- pletely, but with strong agitation remains in suspension.
-Therefore it should only be used with power spraying equipment with good mechanical agitation.
+is formulated for the professional arborist.
+Because of its high U.F. content it does not dissolve completely, but with strong agitation remains in suspension.
+Therefore, it should only be used with power spraying equipment with good agitation.

-100% of the nitrogen in Drought Special is derived from Nitroform.® This unique Urea- form fertilizer releases its available nitro- gen over the entire growing season. any not released during the first season will carry over to the following year.
-Nitroform® is non- leaching.
+100% of the nitrogen in DROUGHT SPECIAL is derived from Ureaform.
+This unique Ureaform fertilizer releases its available nitrogen over the entire growing season.
+Any not released during the first season will carry over to the following year.
+Ureaform is non leaching.
 Bacteria converts the more soluble fraction of the nitrogen so that 1/3 is released in the first 3 to 5 weeks, the balance over 6 to 12 months.

 APPLICATION: SHRUBS, ROSES, SMALL BEDDING PLANTS

-Injection holes should be 2 to 4 ins. deep.
-Injection should begin 6 ins. out from the main trunk or stem, spaced 1-1/2 ft. apart, injection on a grid extending at least 6 ins. beyond the drip line.
+Injection holes should be 4 to 6 inches deep.
+Injection should begin 6 inches out from the main trunk or stem, spaced 1 ½ ft. apart, injection on a grid extending at least 6 inches beyond the drip line.
 Apply 150 gals. to each 2000 sq. ft.